 |TP-Link USB 3.0 to Gigabit Ethernet Adapter||€ 19|

-In our project we are using Intel NUC6CAYH mini PC which has a quad-core Intel Celeron processor.
-It is power-efficient and very quiet device.
-Although it comes with only one network interface card (NIC), it is not an issue because that’s the way we save some money, and we hook up a USB 3.0 gigabit Ethernet adapter, which will serve as of a secondary NIC.
-This is because our IDS system requires two network interfaces – one for the external network (WAN) and the second for the internal network (LAN).
+For our project, we are using the Intel NUC6CAYH mini PC, which features a quad-core Intel Celeron processor.
+It is an energy-efficient and quiet device.
+Although it comes with only one network interface card (NIC), we found a cost-saving solution by connecting a USB 3.0 gigabit Ethernet adapter as a secondary NIC.
+This setup meets the requirements of our IDS system, which necessitates two network interfaces – one for the external network (WAN) and one for the internal network (LAN).

-The total price is around €250 (2017), but this is only example of the hardware that can be used for this purpose.
-The IDS system can be installed on any spare desktop PC, as well as in a virtual machine.
+The total cost for this hardware setup is approximately €250 (2017), but keep in mind that this is just one example.
+The IDS system can also be installed on any spare desktop PC or even within a virtual machine.

 The minimum hardware recommendations for Sophos UTM 9 are as follows:

-For example, we can define a firewall rule which will prevent our Smart TV from accepting inbound connections from the internet, or block communication between a gaming console and a network printer, or maybe we would like to block Wi-Fi mobile devices from accessing our NAS storage.
+For instance, we can create firewall rules to block inbound connections to our Smart TV from the internet, restrict communication between a gaming console and a network printer, or even prevent Wi-Fi mobile devices from accessing our NAS storage.
 These customizable rules give us the power to control and secure our network according to our specific preferences.

 Note: You must download the latest version of the following ISO image: UTM v9 software appliance “asg-9.506-2.1.iso” (2018).
 Do not download hardware appliances ISO images.